Andriy Karpov: Career

 Karpov came to prominence when competing the Polish leagues, initially for the Ukrainian teams in Polish Speedway Second League but then in the Ekstraliga for Rzeszów in 2006.

-It was during 2006 that he won a silver medal at the European Individual Speedway Junior Championship.
+It was during 2006 that Karpov won a silver medal at the European Individual Speedway Junior Championship.
 He quickly gained full international caps for the Ukraine national speedway team and represented them in the European Pairs Speedway Championship.

 Karpov reached the final of the 2008 Speedway Under-21 World Championship and started competing in the Individual European Championship, where he won a silver medal at the 2009 Individual Speedway European Championship.
 He won further medals by winning bronze in 2010 and 2012.

-He stood as a qualified substitute for the 2011 Speedway Grand Prix (the World Championship) after reaching the Grand Prix Challenge final during the 2011 Speedway Grand Prix Qualification.
+Karpov stood as a qualified substitute for the 2011 Speedway Grand Prix (the World Championship) after reaching the Grand Prix Challenge final during the 2011 Speedway Grand Prix Qualification.
 He also started racing in the Danish Speedway League.

-His finest moment arrived after he won the gold medal at the 2012 European Pairs Speedway Championship, where he partnered Aleksandr Loktaev.
+Karpov's finest moment arrived after he won the gold medal at the 2012 European Pairs Speedway Championship, where he partnered Aleksandr Loktaev.
 In 2017, he signed for Smederna in the Swedish league.

-He has represented Ukraine three times in the World Cup.
+Karpov has represented Ukraine three times in the World Cup.
 He was also named in the 2022 World Cup squad.